VinceZK/Portal/docs/README.md

 Well, there are tons of blogs on how to build a CRUD app.
 But this blog is trying to focus on the word **“Real”**.
 Lots of examples show people how easy it is to build a CRUD app.
 As I never think it is that easy, so I try to tell how difficult it is?
 What are the hiding or missing pieces in those easy examples?
-And how we can simplified it without losing qualities?````
+And how we can simplified it without losing qualities?

 I will use the example of user management module, which almost every system needs.
 It is a good example to dive into the nitty-gritty.
-A user is a person who has been granted permissions to access a system’s resource.
+A "user" is a person who has been granted permissions to access a system’s resource.
-You will read a lot of thoughts, patterns, and difficulties in developing such kind of Apps.
+You will read a lot of thoughts, patterns, as well as difficulties in developing such kind of Apps.

-I use Angular as the UI technology.
-Because our philosophy agrees, mainly on the bidirectional binding and component structuring.
+I use Angular as the UI technology, because our philosophy agrees, mainly on the bidirectional binding and component structuring.
 Of course, a CRUD app involves a lot of other technologies.
 Some are so essential that we just forget their existences.
 Besides OS and Database, I build the app on NodeJS stack.
 You can have a first glance on the [demo](https://darkhouse.com.cn/portal/users) to see if it worth your time to continue reading.